Specialist advice and support in your own home.

 St Gemma’s Hospice employs a large team of other professionals who can be involved in your care if required: social workers, complementary therapists, physiotherapists, occupational therapists and our spiritual care team.
 All these professionals are here to support you and your family.
 They can also refer you to our Day Services or arrange admission to our In-Patient Unit if necessary.
 Our community team works closely with other professionals who may be involved in your care including GPs, District Nurses, Community Matrons and hospital staff.
 Your GP, District Nurse or hospital team can refer you to our service.

-For more information, contact Valerie Shaw – Community & Day Services Manager.
+For more information, contact Valerie Shaw – Head of Community Services.